Note: This analysis was updated on July 26, 2023, to include new data.

 Medical care prices and overall health spending typically outpace growth in the rest of the economy.
 Health costs usually represent a growing share of gross domestic product and many American families have seen the costs of health services and premiums grow faster than their wages.
-However, in recent months, prices for many consumer goods and services have increased faster than usual, with overall inflation at a 4-decade high.
+Since 2021 prices for many consumer goods and services have increased faster than usual, with overall inflation reaching a 4-decade high in mid-2022.

-In this brief, we use Bureau of Labor Statistics (BLS) data, including the consumer price index (CPI) and producer price index (PPI) to analyze prices for medical care compared to other goods and services.
+In this brief, KFF uses Bureau of Labor Statistics (BLS) data, including the consumer price index (CPI) and producer price index (PPI) to analyze prices for medical care compared to other goods and services.

 Medical care prices have generally grown faster than overall consumer prices

-Since 2000, the price of medical care, including services provided as well as insurance, drugs, and medical equipment, has risen by 110.1%.
-In contrast, prices for all consumer goods and services rose by 71.3% in the same period.
+Since 2000, the price of medical care, including services provided as well as insurance, drugs, and medical equipment, has increased by 114.3%.
+In contrast, prices for all consumer goods and services rose by 80.8% in the same period.

-In October 2022, prices for all goods and services rose 7.7% from the previous year, compared to 5.0% for medical care
+In June 2023, prices rose 3.0% across the economy from the previous year, compared to 0.1% for medical care

 While medical care prices have usually grown faster than prices in the overall economy, they have also grown more consistently year-over-year.
 Prices in the general economy can be more volatile (particularly for food and energy).
 Between 2001 and 2020, prices for medical care increased between 1% and 5% each year.
 Overall prices saw more volatility though generally increased at a slower rate than prices for medical care, until recently.